painter105/mprog_project/README.md

 To make the visualisation I plan to use d3.
 I will use a 2D map where the user can zoom in.

-A similar visualisation is, for example [from the UNHCR](http://data.unhcr.org/mediterranean/country.php?id=502) Refugee "flows" are very detailed here.
-A resanable small area is presented, and the the estimated daily refugee arrivals are shown.
+A similar visualisation is, for example [from the UNHCR](http://data.unhcr.org/mediterranean/country.php?id=502).
+Refugee "flows" are very detailed here.
+A reasonable small area is presented, and the the estimated daily refugee arrivals are shown.
 I want to visualise the movement of refugees on the whole planet and use yearly numbers and show - apart from the actual happenings - also the historical aspect.